Why have so many new traffic signals been installed on Wadsworth?

 Yes.
 Most bus stops will remain open during construction.
 However, temporary bus stop closures will be necessary during construction.
 RTD Rider Alerts provide the latest bus stop closure information.

 While most of the bus stops along Wadsworth Boulevard, 38th Avenue and 44th Avenue will be reconstructed in approximately the same location as before the project, there are a few changes to note.
-Bus stops on Wadsworth at the continuous flow intersections (38th Avenue and 44th avenues) will move to near-side locations prior to the traffic signal.
+Bus stops on Wadsworth at the continuous flow intersections (38th and 44th avenues) will move to near-side locations prior to the traffic signal.

 Will construction impact local traffic and neighborhood streets?